Illustrated Checklist of the Mammals of the World

 The new illustrated checklist incorporates all recently published revisions and combines them into a new, brief species account for every species.
 In addition to the updated scientific name of each species, the accounts include common names in English, French, German, and Spanish, and the IUCN Red List Conservation Category.
 Taxonomic notes update recent changes, and updated distributions are included too.
 If subspecies are recognized, they are updated along with their current distributions.
 Accompanying each species account is a scientific illustration in full color, adapted from the earlier volumes, along with an updated distribution map.

 If you own the entire set of HMW, you will want to add this latest set of volumes to provide up-to-date coverage of all currently recognized species, including recently described forms.
-The Illustrated Checklist of the Mammals of the World also works well as a complete, stand-alone summary of the current taxonomy and distribution of every currently recognized species of mammal.
+This checklist also works well as a complete, stand-alone summary of the current taxonomy and distribution of every currently recognized species of mammal.

 Foreword by Razan Al Mubarak, Managing Director, Mohamed bin Zayed Species Conservation Fund.